-I bought the camera to try out to see how it compares to the other Fujifilm cameras since it has a completely different sensor, a standard bayer sensor and a dumbed down processor.
+I bought the camera to try out to see how it compares to the other Fujifilm cameras since it has a completely different sensor, a standard bayer sensor, and a dumbed-down processor.

-Does the standard bayer sensor in the X-T100 make a difference?
+Does the standard Bayer sensor in the X-T100 make a difference?

 Because of the misinformation or old information, you will continue to see even the biggest bloggers and Youtubers trash X-Trans sensors which is what Fujifilm uses in most of their cameras.
-While Lightroom and Adobe Camera Raw use to have issues with the X-Trans sensor color array, most of the problems have been worked out and any negative review you here about X-Trans for the most part is based of old reviews and information.
+While Lightroom and Adobe Camera Raw used to have issues with the X-Trans sensor color array, most of the problems have been worked out, and any negative review you here about X-Trans for the most part is based of old reviews and information.

-I have noticed the Bayer sensor in the X-T100 is a touch crisper but has a touch less saturation.
-Also, it maybe artificially sharpened when the RAW files are baked since I’m also seeing a bit more definition in the grain.
+I have noticed the Bayer sensor in the X-T100 is a touch crisper but has a touchless saturation.
+Also, it may be artificially sharpened when the RAW files are baked since I’m also seeing a bit more definition in the grain.

-What’s cool is, I’m almost done building a new resolution board here in Japan and I’ll have a full comparison between the Bayer sensor vs the X-Trans sensor to get down to what the difference really is in Adobe Lightroom.
+What’s cool is, that I’m almost done building a new resolution board here in Japan and I’ll have a full comparison between the Bayer sensor vs the X-Trans sensor to get down to what the difference really is in Adobe Lightroom.